 They come with nipples sized perfectly for infants to latch on successfully.
 You can get the nipples in the slow flow style for starters.

 As all parts are made of silicone, they have no PVC or BPA in them.
 They are dishwasher-safe.
 Happily, you can use them for liquids other than milk, it comes with a wide neck and is easy to clean and many infants have no trouble transitioning between breast and bottle.

 You probably figured out by now that most bottles for breastfed babies have a wide neck.
 That isn’t just to make them simple to clean.
 It’s also to accommodate the special nipples that mimic Mommy’s breast.

 Evenflo’s bottles are no exception.
 They sport a naturally-shaped nipple to keep your infant from tiring while nursing the bottle.

 They also have a slow flow rate and an anti-colic valve.

 With only three parts, it’s straightforward to clean and assemble them.
 Everything is BPA-free and made of FDA-approved materials and is easy to clean and many infants have no trouble transitioning between breast and bottle.

-By the way, the bottles have molded measurement markers that won’t wear off after multiple washings.
+By the way, the bottles have molded measurement markers that won’t wear off after multiple times of washing.

 Here are baby bottles from a company founded by a breastfeeding mom.
 They’ve been making products for more than three decades.

 Pay close attention to which size bottle and type of nipple you purchase here.
-For example, the eight-ounce bottles have the medium flow rate nipples.
+For example, the eight-ounce bottles have medium flow rate nipples.